Strategic Planning: 2017-19

 2) Drop-In Sessions: Attend drop-in sessions to review and comment on information from two key steps in the planning process: 1) Vision, Mission, and Values and 2) High Level Goals.
 These drop-ins are scheduled for Tuesday, October 24th in Learners’ Hall.
 Come by any time from 7:30-8:30am, or from 3:30-5:00pm.

 A general overview of the process to update our adopted 2009 Strategic Plan and a timeline is below.
-Your contributions will help to ensure that The International School not only lives its mission fully each day, but also looks toward the future with purpose.
+Your contributions will help to ensure that International School of Portland not only lives its mission fully each day, but also looks toward the future with purpose.
 Thank you in advance for your participation.

 What is strategic planning?